if-not-nil/if-not-nil.github.io/content/preventable/index.md

 +++
 date = '2025-03-25T20:52:01+02:00'
 draft = false
-description = 'this will confirm all of your biases' title = 'It will have been preventable'
+description = 'this will confirm all of your biases about frontend' title = 'It will have been preventable'
 +++

-This article will confirm all your biases about frontend.
 {{< youtube id=yjfrJzdx7DA loading=lazy >}}

 ---

-On a wonderful early March day, I decided I wanted to revive an old concept as a real app.
+Somewhere in March 2025, I decided I wanted to revive an old concept as a real app.
 I also realized I didn’t know much about web development, especially frontend.
 So, to kill two birds with one stone, I decided to make **Shed** (not the real name) — an app for sharing music with friends or the public, essentially the long-form version of leaving Instagram notes with music attached.
 RateYourMusic’s existence wasn’t even a consideration because their mobile experience isn’t great, the vibe is way different, and their audience is about 15 years older anyway.

 {{< figure class="custom-class" link="1.png" alt="a screenshot" caption="A detailed analysis of the UI" mouse="Hover text for the image" src="1.png" >}}